CLICK ON PICTURE TO WATCH VIDEO REPORT

 “Transformational tax reform can be done, and we are moving ahead — full speed ahead.”

 But Ryan is not the only one with ideas about what real tax reform looks like, and members of the Trump administration are hedging their bets by not relying solely on what the House can come up with.
-They are also seeking input from the Senate.
-Currently, several senators are exploring ideas and alternatives.
+They are also seeking input from the Senate — that oh-so deliberative and august body of lawmakers.
+Currently, several GOP senators are exploring ideas and alternatives.
+How nice of them to finally take time out of their hectic schedules to discuss tax code solutions after 7 years of griping about Obama’s dismal tax policies.
+Maybe they didn’t get the memo that there was a new president in town with a mandate for change?

 Ryan is right to express a sense of urgency; tax reform was a big part of the Trump platform and many people are wondering just when relief will finally come.
 He is also correct when he says that this is no time for “quick fixes and half-measures,” which is why cutting taxes is not enough.